shaojwa/prog/en.md

 #### abandon
 If you abandon a place, thing, or person, you leave the place, thing, or person permanently or for a long time.

+#### bear
+But it covers the basics and could serve as a tutorial of sorts, **bearing in mind** there's a lot more to gdb than I used here.

 #### before
 used as adverb: I had met Professor Lown before.